cornerstonejs/cornerstoneWADOImageLoader/docs/WebWorkers.md

 * webWorkerTaskPaths - This is an array of paths to custom web worker tasks.
 See section "Custom Web Worker Tasks" below for more information.

-* taskConfiguration.decodeTask.loadCodecsOnStartup - By default, the web worker framework will automatically load all codecs on startup.
-The codecs are quite large and require a bit of CPU (and time) just to load and doing it at startup will typically lead to faster initial image display.
-You may want to set this to false if you don't want to pay the CPU cost up front.
-If disabled, the codecs will be loaded on demand once they are required.

 * taskConfiguration.decodeTask.initializeCodecsOnStartup - By default, the web worker framework does not initialize the JPEG2000 or JPEG-LS decoders on startup.
 Initialization takes even more CPU (and time) than loading so it is